wanted2/caineng.in/www/_posts/2021-05-31-mOCR-mlkit-androidx-example.md

         android:layout_width="match_parent"
         android:layout_height="match_parent" />
 ```
-The captured images will be displayed here, and in the code of the main activity, we will retrived the view:
+The captured images will be displayed here, and in the code of the main activity, we retrieve the view:

 ```java
 mContentView = findViewById(R.id.fs_cam_preview);